LoloD4/100-days-of-code/log.md

 **Today's Progress**: Information & some SASS

-**Thoughts**: NOt much coding today.
+**Thoughts**: Not much coding today.
 Signed up with TheOdinProject to get a better understanding of Github.
 I also think I'll start with curriculums on there because its a bit more infomative than FreeCodeCamp.
 I did tho, take some time today and work thru a few lessons on SASS in FCC.

+### Day 12: Thurs Oct 11, 2018

+**Today's Progress**: Product Page

+**Thoughts**: Started working on Product Page in CodePen

+### Day 13: Fri Oct 12, 2018

+**Today's Progress**: Product Page

+**Thoughts**: Referenced alot from W3schools.
+Playing with different lines of code.
+Felt like I wasted a lot of time but I learned a few things.

+### Day 14: Sat Oct 13, 2018

+**Today's Progress**: Product Page

+**Thoughts**: Cleared code a few times.
+I think I tried to rush the process instead of planning out the page.
+Stepping back to be more intentional with the product page.